Agency Dev Overview

 Section titled “❌ Custom recipe”Don’t.
 Recipes are UI pre-fills (§3).
 If you want a new discount shape, the real axes of extension are:

-- A new strategy via
+who/when/where/trigger.eligible_items. - A new strategy via

 If you catch yourself adding branches to recipeDefinitions.js that the engine needs to honour, stop.
 You are smuggling logic into the UI layer.

-✅ Add a new targeting field
+✅ Add a new field to a section

-- Evaluator — add a
+- Schema fragment — add

 ✅ Filter display copy